 Results of the CA 125 test are measured in units per milliliter (U/mL).
-The normal range for CA 125 is less than 35 U/mL.
+The normal value is less than 35 U/mL.

-If your CA 125 level is higher than normal, your doctor will likely repeat the test.
-You may have a benign condition, or the test result could mean that you have ovarian, endometrial, peritoneal or fallopian tube cancer.
-But CA 125 is not a definitive diagnostic test for cancer, so your doctor will evaluate the results along with those of other tests that may be ordered.
+If your CA 125 level is higher than normal, you may have a benign condition, or the test result could mean that you have ovarian, endometrial, peritoneal or fallopian tube cancer.
+Your doctor may recommend other tests and procedures to determine your diagnosis.

 If you've been diagnosed with ovarian, endometrial, peritoneal or fallopian tube cancer, a decreasing CA 125 level often indicates that the cancer is responding to treatment.
 A rising CA 125 level may indicate a return or continued growth of the cancer.